madprops/airc/README.md

 ## Context <a name="context"></a>

-If a message starts with `^`, the bot will use the previous message from itself as context:
+If a message starts with `^`, the bot will use the previous question-answer as context:

 **You**: Bot, What is 2 + 2 ?